 The new church opened in July 1852, Rev. John E. Gladstone (who had resigned from the Church of England) was appointed Minister.
 The church was built in the Anglican style but it was not linked to any denomination, being known as the Furrough Cross Free Church.

-In October 1942, the church was considerably damaged by bombing during the war, the services were held in the hall for over six years until the church re-opened in 1949.
+During the war, in October 1942, the church was considerably damaged by bombing, the services were held in the hall for over six years until the church re-opened in 1949.

 The church is now known as Furrough Cross United Reformed Church.